Lonnie Hammargren: Medical career

 Hammargren was a neurosurgeon and was as a flight surgeon at NASA for the Apollo program from November 1965 to March 1966.

 He also operated on boxer Duk Koo Kim in November 1982, following Kim's loss to Ray Mancini; Kim died as a result of his injuries in the fight.

 Following Roy Horn's near-fatal tiger attack in 2003, Hammargren spoke up to correct misinformation in the press about the procedure Horn (of Siegfried & Roy) had received.
 Hammargren has collected some of the skulls and brains of his former patients.

 According to Hammargren, he gave up surgery in 2005, when the cost for his malpractice insurance was raised to $275,000/year; in 2009, as part of a medical malpractice settlement, he agreed to give up surgery permanently, though he retained his medical license.
 Hammargren's Nevada medical license expired in 2017.
 According to the Nevada State Board of Medical Examiners, Hammargren had four medical malpractice judgments against him that were $5,000 or more each.

 Political career

 From 1988 to 1994, Hammargren served as a regent of the Nevada System of Higher Education.

 Hammargren was the lieutenant governor of Nevada from 1995 to 1999.
 He lost his election bid in the primaries for that office again in 2006.

-As of 2008, Hammargren was the honorary consul for Belize.
+In 2008, Hammargren was the honorary consul for Belize.